plater-inc/proxy/README.md

 * The current implementation of the proxy is single threaded, but it should be possible and relatively easy to scale it to multiple threads.
 Pull requests welcomed!
-* The current implementation has a not very cleanly implemented certificate generator.
-Some work is needed to clean that file.
-Pull requests welcomed!
 * Tests are engineered to run in parallel (when they start a proxy they start it on a first free port, the same when they have to run a HTTP server), but they are generate ca.key and ca.pem files in a per test folder which could in theory cause problems if the same test is run simultaneously multiple times and one test reading a